agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `collect()`

-We use the `collect()` method to add object shaped data to the Collection.
+We use the `collect()` method to add object-shaped data to the Collection.
-Be aware, that each data needs one `primaryKey` to be properly identified later.
+Be aware that each data needs one `primaryKey` to be properly identified later.
 ```ts
 MY_COLLECTION.collect({id: 1, name: "jeff"}); // Collect one Data
 ```